Universal route towards field-free electrically polarity-reversible Josephson diode: Theory of diode effect in a ferromagnetic long Josephson junction with asymmetric injection of current

 \textbf{Type II}: $\mathbf{1 \leq C < \infty}$.

 The functions $am\:u$ and $sn\:u$ are the Jacobi elliptic amplitude and elliptic sine respectively and $K(k)$ is the complete elliptic integral of the first kind:

-The signs of $\phi(y)$ ($\phi_{+} \text{ or } \phi_{-}$), and the value of the constants $k$ and $y_{0}$ are determined from the boundary conditions \ref{S13} and \ref{S14}.
+The signs of $\phi(y)$ ($\phi_{+} \text{ or } \phi_{-}$), and the value of the constants $k$ and $y_{0}$ are determined from the boundary conditions \ref{S15} and \ref{S16}.
 For simplicity, let us restrict our analysis to the first quadrant ($I \geq 0,\; H_{e}+H_{0} \geq 0$).
-The solutions can readily be generalised to the other quadrants. \\ \\ \textbf{Solutions of Type I.} The physically stable solutions are:
+The solutions can readily be generalized to the other quadrants. \\ \\